Improving lives Through Homeownership

-It’s through this pledge to never stop learning that Veritas Funding has become the mortgage lender families trust with their future.
-Our lending knowledge, advanced technology, and customer service are the best in the industry, and our dedication to our values is second to none.
+It’s through this commitment to never stop learning that Veritas Funding has become the mortgage lender that families trust with their future.
+We truly put our borrowers first, and since our dedication to our values is second to none, that will never change.

 By the Numbers

 We’ve successfully assisted 36k families and individuals in financing their homes.

 As a well-established leader in mortgage lending, we’ve done $7.5 billion in residential loans.

 Net Promoter Score